globocom/m3u8/README.md

 # Documentation

-The basic usage is to create a playlist object from a file or directly from a string:
+The basic usage is to create a playlist object from uri, file path or directly from a string:

     import m3u8

-    m3u8_obj = m3u8.load('/tmp/playlist.m3u8')
+    m3u8_obj = m3u8.load('http://videoserver.com/playlist.m3u8')  # this could also be an absolute filename
     print m3u8_obj.segments
     print m3u8_obj.target_duration